saharmor/realtime-transcription-playground/README.md

 # fullstack-transcribe
-A realtime transcription project using React and Flask
+A real-time transcription project using React and Flask